Lifelong Graph Learning: Feature Graph Network

 where $\sigma(\cdot)$ is a non-linear activation function, $\hat{\mathbf{A}}^{\mathcal{F}}_{k}$ is the associated normalized feature adjacency matrix, and $\mathbf{W} \in \mathbb{R}^{C_{(l)}\times C_{(l+1)}}$ is a learnable parameter.
-We can construct other types of layers based on the topology $ \mathcal{G^F}$, \eg a graph attention layer \cite{velickovic2018graph}, or extend convolution to kervolution \cite{wang2019kervolutional}.
-However, they are out of the scope of this paper, we will demonstrate the effectiveness of the proposed feature graph in the experiments using the simple feature broadcast layer \eqref{eq:feature-convolution}.
-It is worth noting that, although the definition in \eqref{eq:feature-convolution} appears similar to \eqref{eq:gcn}, they have different meanings.
-The node feature $\mathbf{x}^{\mathcal{F}}$ in \eqref{eq:feature-convolution} can be a row of $\mathbf{X}$ in \eqref{eq:gcn} if $C=1$, and feature graph converts the dynamic nodes to dynamic adjacency matrices.
-We list more differences in \tref{tab:feature-graph} and \fref{fig:motivation}.
+For simplicity, the channel $c$ is left out in \eqref{eq:feature-broadcast} and the layer channel is broadcasted independently.
+It is worth noting that, although the definition of \eqref{eq:feature-broadcast} appears similar to \eqref{eq:gcn}, they have different dimension and represent different meanings.